newguy66/EDR-with-LimaCharlie/README.md

 ![image](https://github.com/user-attachments/assets/f95b2acf-5574-4b51-a89a-9ce7e044ed03)

-- Going a step further and setting up a D&R Rule to block an attack, I performed an attack that is commonly associated with ransomware, being an attempt to delete volume shadow copies.
+- Going a step further and setting up a D&R Rule to block an attack, I performed an attack that is commonly associated with ransomware, being an attempt to delete volume shadow copies
 - Sigma Rules detect an attempt to delete colume shadow copies by default, so no need to make a rule to detect this attack, but I used the detection to shape a D&R Rule that will kill the process attempting to delete the shadow copies, in this case an admin shell

 ![image](https://github.com/user-attachments/assets/68c75329-84b4-4649-b146-f7e61b07da12)